snakemake/snakemake/docs/snakefiles/modularization.rst

 Alternatively, for example during development, the wrapper directive can also point to full URLs, including URLs to local files with absolute paths ``file://`` or relative paths ``file:``.
 Such a URL will have to point to the folder containing the ``wrapper.*`` and ``environment.yaml`` files.
 In the above example, the full GitHub URL could for example be provided with ``wrapper: https://github.com/snakemake/snakemake-wrappers/raw/0.0.8/bio/samtools/sort``.
+Note that it needs to point to the ``/raw/`` version of the folder, not the rendered HTML version.

 In addition, the `Snakemake Wrapper Repository`_ offers so-called meta-wrappers, which can be used as modules, see :ref:`snakefiles-meta-wrappers`.